Constitution: Democratic constitutions: 18th century

-On March 19, the Spanish Constitution of 1812 was ratified by a parliament gathered in Cadiz, the only Spanish continental city which was safe from French occupation.
+On 19 March 1812, the Spanish Constitution of 1812 was ratified by a parliament gathered in Cádiz, the only Spanish continental city which was safe from French occupation.
 The Spanish Constitution served as a model for other liberal constitutions of several South European and Latin American nations, for example, the Portuguese Constitution of 1822, constitutions of various Italian states during Carbonari revolts (i.e., in the Kingdom of the Two Sicilies), the Norwegian constitution of 1814, or the Mexican Constitution of 1824.

-In Brazil, the Constitution of 1824 expressed the option for the monarchy as political system after Brazilian Independence.
-The leader of the national emancipation process was the Portuguese prince Pedro I, elder son of the king of Portugal.
-Pedro was crowned in 1822 as first emperor of Brazil.
-The country was ruled by Constitutional monarchy until 1889, when it adopted the Republican model.
+In Brazil, the Constitution of 1824 expressed the option for the monarchy as a political system after Brazilian Independence.
+The leader of the national emancipation process was the Portuguese prince Pedro I, the elder son of the king of Portugal.
+Pedro was crowned in 1822 as the first emperor of Brazil.
+The country was ruled by a Constitutional Monarchy until 1889 when it adopted the Republican model.

 In Denmark, as a result of the Napoleonic Wars, the absolute monarchy lost its personal possession of Norway to Sweden.
 Sweden had already enacted its 1809 Instrument of Government, which saw the division of power between the Riksdag, the king and the judiciary.
 However the Norwegians managed to infuse a radically democratic and liberal constitution in 1814, adopting many facets from the American constitution and the revolutionary French ones, but maintaining a hereditary monarch limited by the constitution, like the Spanish one.

 The first Swiss Federal Constitution was put in force in September 1848 (with official revisions in 1878, 1891, 1949, 1971, 1982 and 1999).

 The Serbian revolution initially led to a proclamation of a proto-constitution in 1811; the full-fledged Constitution of Serbia followed few decades later, in 1835.
-The first Serbian constitution (Sretenjski ustav) was adopted at the national assembly in Kragujevac on February 15, 1835.
+The first Serbian constitution (Sretenjski ustav) was adopted at the national assembly in Kragujevac on 15 February 1835.

-The Constitution of Canada came into force on July 1, 1867, as the British North America Act, an act of the British Parliament.
+The Constitution of Canada came into force on 1 July 1867, as the British North America Act, an act of the British Parliament.
 Over a century later, the BNA Act was patriated to the Canadian Parliament and augmented with the Canadian Charter of Rights and Freedoms.
 Apart from the Constitution Acts, 1867 to 1982, Canada's constitution also has unwritten elements based in common law and convention.